spryker/oryx/libs/application/README.md

-# storefront
+# application

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test storefront` to execute the unit tests.
+Run `nx test application` to execute the unit tests.